pedropleite/Social_Network/README.md

 - [x] Fully customizable post creation system, including title, content, image, etc.
 - [x] Post search bar to make it easier if the user wants to search for a specific one.
 - [x] Dashboard with all the posts created by the user allowing the user to see what they were, edit them as they wish and also delete them.
-- [x] System of dark and light themes to allow the user to choose the one that best suits him.
+- [x] Dark/Light theme system with framer-motion for animation, thus allowing the user to decide on the theme that best suits him.
 <br><br>

 # Project status 📌